- Home

 1. Declutter first

-Home offices, under-bed storage, and medicine, and food cupboards are also good places to sort.
-If you’ve got in-date food products that you know you won’t use, you could donate them to a food bank near you or use the Olio app.
+Home offices, under-bed storage, medicine cabinets, and food cupboards are also clutter hotspots.
+If you’ve got in-date food products that you won’t use, you could donate them to a food bank or use the Olio app.
+Olio allows you to list food and non-food products for others to collect and use.
+It’s free to use – all you’ll need to do is arrange a pickup point.

 2. Clean and dust surfaces from top to bottom

-3. Clean the windows
+3. Get windows sparkling

-4. Treat any marks or stains on walls
+4. Treat marks or stains on walls

-5. Wash the curtains
+5. Refresh curtains

 You can find out how to clean and remove stains in this article from MyBedFrames.